 |

-Livia is a senior psychology major who is
+Andrew is a senior psychology major who

-testing effect. |
+effect. |

 |